Genivia/ugrep/README.md

 - Optimized pattern matching (AVX, SSE2, ARM NEON/AArch64) and asynchronous IO for efficient concurrent searching

-- Compatible with the standard GNU/BSD grep command-line options
+- Compatible with the standard GNU/BSD grep command-line options, with [minor differences](#equivalence) to make ugrep more user friendly

 - Interactive [query UI](#query), press F1 or CTRL-Z for help